 As at 31 March 2016 the Council had made a commitment to contribute towards the Eastern Relief Road project.
-Full details have yet to be finalised but the commitment is expected to be in the region of £3m.
-Payment is likely to take place in 2016/17.
+The commitment has been confirmed during 2016/17 as being £3m.
+Payment is likely to take place in 2017/18.

 Key Strengths and Resources